A Tale of Two Countries: New Zealand vs Australia

 A Beacon of Hope For A Smokeless Future

-A smoke-free future is finally within reach for New Zealand.
-It is a success story that offers a glimmer of hope for other countries wanting to transition to a smoke-free future.
-By adopting a pragmatic approach that embraces THR and lower risk profile products such as Vapour Products, other countries can potentially replicate its success.
+A smokefree future is within reach for New Zealand.
+It is a success story that offers a glimmer of hope for other countries wanting to transition to a smokefree future.
+By adopting a pragmatic approach that embraces THR and lower-risk profile products such as Vapour Products other countries can potentially replicate its success.

 New Zealand’s Journey